strawberry-graphql/strawberry/docs/extensions/query-depth-limiter.md

     ],
 )

-# This query succeeds because a field that contains `favourite` is ignored
+# This query succeeds because an field that contains `favourite` is ignored
 schema.execute(
     """
   query NotTooDeep {